billionspod/billionspod.github.io/_posts/2016-08-29-Ep6-Wholesome-Dating-App.md

 ---
 layout: post
 title: "Ep6 - Wholesome Dating App"
 description: "Ever had someone be a creep to you on a dating app?
-Rose Callaghan & Simon Cumming have and they think they have the solution.
+Rose Callaghan & Simon Cumming have and they have the solution.
 Get the mums involved!"
 tags: [episodes, Rose Callaghan]
 categories: [episodes]
 image: